“I missed lunch at work.”

 Microstores Are Empowering

 With FoodSpot’s operator dashboard, fresh food providers can access information about inventory, expiration dates, and transactions for every microstore from anywhere.
 This gives them both control and peace of mind.
-In this way, microstores empower operators to sell their food without selling their soul, and participate fully in the rest of their lives.
+In this way, microstores empower operators to sell their food without selling their souls and participate fully in the rest of their lives.
 For the consumer, microstores eliminate the “missed lunch” phenomenon and empower them to work, learn, and play where they are without fear of missing out on restaurant quality fresh food.

 Food vending is being reimagined with microstores.
 Microstores connect fresh food providers and consumers on both parties’ terms because they’re unattended, versatile, and empowering.
 If you are interested in opening a microstore for your business or having a microstore in your building, email us at firstname.lastname@example.org.